 The Certificate in Interfaith Studies is open to all undergraduate students at the University of Illinois at Urbana-Champaign.
 This Certificate will help students to understand both practical and theoretical aspects of interfaith work.

-Interfaith work is undertaken in a number of settings around the world, from campus groups interested in fostering dialogue and mutual understanding or focused on solving contemporary problems to large non-governmental organizations with a focus on social justice, peace activism, the environment, or other concerns on both local and global levels.
+Interfaith work is undertaken in a number of settings around the world, from campus groups interested in fostering dialogue and mutual understanding or in solving contemporary problems to large non-governmental organizations with a focus on social justice, peace activism, the environment, or other concerns on a local or global level.

-Academic issues that are relevant to interfaith work include the interrelation of globalization and religion, the role that religion plays in both fostering and ameliorating conflict, religious diversity, theological and philosophical commonalities among religious traditions, and attitudes of religious insiders toward religious outsiders.
+Academic issues relevant to interfaith work include the interrelation of globalization and religion, the role religion plays in both fostering and resolving conflict, religious diversity, theological and philosophical commonalities among religious traditions, and attitudes of religious insiders toward religious outsiders.

 Among the courses required for the certificate is “Interfaith Service and Theory” (REL 332).
 This course involves

 - an interfaith internship or service learning experience and

 - an introduction to the major theoretical issues involved in interfaith work.